LAST UPDATED: SEPTEMBER 12, 2024

 With so many thematic tours in our Authentic Cuba roster, chances are that whatever your profession you can find a tour that suits your profession, professional background or area of expertise.

-Click here to see all the tours to Cuba we have scheduled for 2024.
+Click here to see all the tours to Cuba we have scheduled for 2025 and 2026.
 If you do not find a tour that suits your profession, professional background or area of expertise, please, simply contact us or join our Cuba Engage Tours or our Cuba Real Tours designed for those US citizens who want to go to Cuba legally to participate in a full-time schedule of activities that enhance the contact and result in meaningful interactions with the Cuban people.

 When traveling to Cuba under a general license, you must carry with you documentation that proves how you qualify for the license.